-For the purposes of this policy, heritage assets are buildings, monuments, sites, places, areas or landscapes which are identified as having a degree of significance meriting consideration in planning decisions because of their heritage interest.
-This includes designated heritage assets and non-designated heritage assets which are included within the BBC local list of non-designated heritage assets.
+For the purpose of this policy, heritage assets are buildings, monuments, sites, places, areas or landscapes which are identified as having a degree of significance meriting consideration in planning decisions because of their heritage interest.
+This includes designated heritage assets and nondesignated heritage assets which are included within the BBC local list of non-designated heritage assets.